uwspstar/Side-Projects/Nodejs-Projects/Blog-Step-by-Step/readme.md

 - access.log, analyze the chrome percentage
 - log is save as line by line
 - use nodejs `readline` based on stream, efficient

+### security

+- sql injection (database steal data), start from web 2.0, input a sql piece code, use mySql escape() function
+- xss attack, steal frontend cookie
+- encryption
+- server side attack (we use web server nodejs in this case)
+- some attack need hardware and service to support (OP, such as DDOS)

 ### Lib